Soumava Paul

 email:

-Before coming to Germany, I was a data scientist at HP Inc India where I worked with Niranjan Damera Venkata on time series forecasting problems in finance.
+Before coming to Europe, I was a data scientist at HP Inc India where I worked with Niranjan Damera Venkata on time series forecasting problems in finance.
 I have also spent time as a Research Fellow at Indian Institute of Science, Bangalore, working with Prof. Soma Biswas on problems at the intersection of cross-modal retrieval and domain generalization.

 profile photo